evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_53_4MATICplus_SUV/_index.md

 ## Performance

-The Mercedes-AMG EQE 53 4MATIC+ SUV has a maximum power of 460KW (625hp).
-The total torque is 950nm.
+The Mercedes-AMG EQE 53 4MATIC+ SUV has a maximum power of 460 KW (625 hp/617 bhp).
+The total torque is 950 nm (701 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,7 seconds.
 The top speed is 220 km/h.

 If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
 Then the numbers are improved.
-The Mercedes-AMG EQE 53 4MATIC+ SUV has a maximum power of 505KW (687hp).
-The total torque is 1000nm.
+The Mercedes-AMG EQE 53 4MATIC+ SUV has a maximum power of 505 KW (687 hp/677 bhp).
+The total torque is 1000 nm (738 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,5 seconds.
 The top speed is 240 km/h.

 ## Battery, range, and charging